danielefongo/microscope/readme.md

 # Microscope

-A micro and highly composable finder for Neovim.
+A micro and highly composable finder for Neovim with no dependencies.

 ## Disclaimer

-The project is still in development, so expect the API to change.
+Please note that this project is still under development, so the API may change.

 ## Base setup